Waycross–Ware County Airport

 Waycross–Ware County Airport (IATA: AYS, ICAO: KAYS, FAA LID: AYS) is four miles northwest of Waycross, in Ware County, Georgia.
 It is owned by the City of Waycross and Ware County.

 Facilities

 The airport covers 1,051 acre and has three asphalt runways.
 Runway 1/19 is 5,992 × 100 ft, with low to high intensity lighting (19 has an ILS approach and 1 has a GPS approach).
 Runway 5/23 is 5,044 × 100 ft.
 Runway 13/31 is 3,554 × 75 ft.

-In the year ending May 29, 2007 the airport had 18,000 aircraft operations, average 49 per day: 97% general aviation and 3% military.
-49 aircraft are based at this airport: 88% single-engine, 6% multi-engine, 4% ultralight and 2% helicopter.
+In the year ending December 21, 2022, the airport had 18,000 aircraft operations, average 49 per day: 98% general aviation and 3% military.
+37 aircraft were then based at this airport: 34 single-engine, 2 multi-engine, and 1 jet.

 History

 In April 1930 Ware County and the City of Waycross established an airport three miles northwest of the city.
 A 1935 airport guide described the Ware County Airport as a sod airfield, roughly a half mile square, with a hangar, no servicing, and operated by the Department of Commerce.

 In 1941 the Civil Aeronautics Authority built two 4,000-ft. asphalt runways under Congress's National Defense Program.
 With the start of World War II, the Army Air Forces took an interest in the site entering negotiations with Ware County and Waycross to lease 3,000 acres that included the airport.
 An agreement was reached calling for a lease fee of $1 per year.
 The Army let the first construction contracts on June 23, 1942.
 The project specified the lengthening of the two existing run¬ways to 5,000 ft. and adding a third 5,000-ft. runway.
 Included was a cantonment area to accommodate four tactical squadrons and three squadrons of service troops plus a mobilization type hospital with 118 beds.
 In August, the Army enlarged the cantonment area by providing adequate housing for two more service squadrons plus a fire station, motor repair building, and two quartermaster warehouses.

 The initial construction was completed in December 1942; further construction was finished in February 1943.
 One of the problems was the poor natural drainage, The area is relatively flat and a series of ditches had to be constructed to carry away water during heavy rainfall.
 Another problem was the lack of recreational and social activities.
 This was alleviated with the establishment of a gymnasium, movie theater, enlisted recreation building and officer's club organized during 1943.
 An athletic area with a volleyball court, badminton coins, softball diamond, and horseshoe court was also completed.
 The base held dances once a week for the enlisted men.